 Undavalli caves are not just the finest piece of architecture, but also a structure that witnessed the integration of different religions.
 Legends have it that these caves were crafted to be Jain caves initially and later Hindu architecture was integrated into the caves in the form of idols of the Hindu gods and they were used by Buddhists as rest houses.

+3. The Monolithic Architecture.
 The entire cave is carved with rock-cut architecture that gives proof of the monolithic era.
-The Undavalli caves have been chiseled from a single rock hill range.
+The Undavalli caves has been made from a single rock hill range.

 By Road.
 Undavalli caves can easily be reached by local modes of transport such as buses, taxis, etc. In case you are in a mood to plan a trip by car to the intriguing caves then the following information will be of great use for you.
-Undavalli caves are approx. 1,800 km, 1,000 km, 1,200 km, and 700 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
-Listed below is the estimate of distance in kilometers and the best route to take if arriving from nearby places.
+Undavalli caves are approx. 1,800, 1,000, 1,200, and 700 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Listed below is the estimate of distance in kilometres and the best route to take if arriving from nearby places.

 By Air.
 Vijayawada International Airport is the nearest airport to Undavalli caves.
 The airport gets regular and frequent direct as well as connecting flights from all the major metro cities of India.
 Listed below is the list of airlines that operate direct flights to Vijaywada.